One-com/eslint-config-onelint/README.md

 ## Configuration

-Obviously, the goal is to derive as little as possible from the presets given in this configuration.
+Obviously, the goal is to deviate as little as possible from the presets given in this configuration.
 But sometimes your projects may have global variables that are specific to that particular project, or maybe large parts of legacy code that you don't want to rewrite.

 Because onelint is shipping as a sharable eslint configuration, you can extend it by adding new rules, overwriting rules or defining new globals in the